Naming your company – a little help with free business name generators

 A great name is at the core of your brand, making you recognisable and synonymous with a great product and service in your industry.
 Think Coca Cola, Google, even Guinness as brands which are instantly recognisable, and used as generic terms by people, who will go to them rather than looking for or to alternatives in the same industry.

 Of course, today it’s a competitive market, especially in eCommerce, and customers have more choice than ever – so you want to look at options that are evocative and say something about the task, because you don’t have the decades (or more) it’s taken the likes of Guinness, McDonald’s and others to establish themselves.
 You need to stand out, and then remain memorable after the customer has looked at you to get the first sale.
-And after the first sale, your service and products will get the 2nd, the 3rd… And they will remember you and your brand then, and come looking for it – Recommend it, even!
+And after the first sale, your service and products will get the 2nd, the 3rd… And they will remember you and your brand then, and come looking for it – and even better, recommend it!

 Your company name online

-When you pick your name, and you’re happy with it, then see if it’s available online as a domain name – .com is the default that you will want, but you may also want to consider more than one extension to avoid imposters, like .net, .co.uk, etc. there are a number of checkers available, including Lean Domain Searchand OneClickName.
+When you pick your name, and you’re happy with it, then see if it’s available online as a domain name – .com is the default that you will want, but you may also want to consider more than one extension to avoid imposters, like .net, .co.uk, etc. there are a number of checkers available, including LLeanDomainSearch and OneClickName.

-Register your domain(s) sooner, rather than later once you decide.
+Register your domain(s) sooner, rather than later once you have made your decision.
 Better to have it now, than prepare everything and find someone else has registered it, but can make it available for a price.
-Remember, you can always setup a holding page and have more than one web site address pointing to it while you prepare.
+Remember, you can always set up a holding page and have more than one web site address pointing to it while you build your website.

 What’s the difference between a name and a brand?